Should You Call Your Car Insurance Company if a Car Accident Was Not Your Fault?

 Imagine this – you were at the intersection of Fairbanks and Orlando Avenue in Winter Park, Florida.
 You travel through a green light when somebody runs a red light and t-bones you.

-You lose consciousness for a second then come to.
-You can tell that you do not feel well.
+You’ve lost consciousness for a second then come to.
+When you wake up, you do not feel well.
 The police are responding.
 Next thing you know you are in an ambulance and taken to the emergency room.
-You get to the emergency room and are checked out by the ER physician.
+You are checked out by the ER physician.
 Thankfully, the ER doctor does not see any broken bones or fractures and determines that you do not need to stay overnight.
-You’re discharged and are set home with orders to follow up with your primary care physician.
+You’re discharged and sent home with orders to follow up with your primary care physician.

 You go home and go to bed.
 You wake up the next morning and you think to yourself, “should I call my insurance company and report the accident even though it wasn’t my fault?”